 Motion to approve minutes of 03/19/19.
 S. Schultz motioned to approve as prepared seconded and passed – 16 yeas’, zero nay’s

 Bob Spencer distributed a summary of three similar townships in Antrim County.
-In Torch Lake Township the proposal is to raise the supervisor salary by 4.1% (Schultz clarified that it is 3.7%) Without the proposed increase, Torch Lake Township supervisor would still be the highest paid in comparison to surrounding townships.
+In Torch Lake Township the proposal is to raise the supervisor salary by 4.1% Without the proposed increase, Torch Lake Township supervisor would still be the highest paid in comparison to surrounding townships.

 Supervisor Salary Vote – Be it resolved that the Supervisor salary for the year 2020/2021 be $28,000 – Barr moved, seconded and passed – 12 yeas’, 3 nays’